-Also, before starting app development outsourcing, you should grasp: a) the downsides of outsource, b) technical details, c) fixed bid or hourly, d) agency or independent developer, e) need for NDA, f) establishing regular checks, g) list of vital features and nice-to-have ones.
+Also, before starting app development outsourcing, you should grasp: a) the downsides of outsource, b) technical details, c) fixed bid or hourly bid, d) an agency or an independent developer, e) need for NDA, f) establishing regular checks, g) list of vital features and nice-to-have ones.

-The main risk of outsource app development cost is quality.
-So control and supervision are absolutely mandatory.
+The main risk of outsource app development cost is its quality.
+So, control and supervision are absolutely mandatory.
 You should examine the code regularly and ensure it meets your app project goals.
 Examine a demonstration of features, try it out for yourself, ask to elaborate if there’s a need.
-Sound your concerns, it’s your money to lose.
+Voice your concerns, it’s your money to lose.

 Now, let’s go through each stage and elaborate.